firasmidani/amiga/docs/_posts/2020-03-25-subsetting.md

 python main.py -i /Users/firasmidani/experiments -s 'Isolate:CD_treA,CD_treX;Substrate:alpha-D-glucose,D-fructose,D-trehalose'
 ```

-If you are selecting on more than a single variable, you must separated your selections with a semi-colon (';').
+If you are selecting on more than a single variable, you must separate your selections with a semi-colon (';').

 <br />